derijkp/scywalker/README.md

     before processing.

 Various **other options** are

+`-v`
+    default 0, increase (up to 2) to increase the verbosity level, i.e. how much information starting up jobs, dependencies, etc. is displayed

+`-stack`
+    set to 1 (default 0) to show an extended stack trace on error (mainly for debugging)

 `-aligners`
     The default aligner is minimap2_splice (minimap2 with the splice preset).
 You could (experimentally)